Escalaphobia – Fear of Escalators

 If the root cause is a lack of balance or perception, then training or therapy for learning to balance body weight better would be recommended.
 If there is an issue with eyesight, an eye care professional can suggest the necessary visual aids to overcome this problem.

-As with all types of phobias, gradually desensitizing oneself to the trigger plays a major role in dealing with escalaphobia.
+As with all types of phobias, gradually desensitizing yourself to the trigger plays a major role in dealing with escalaphobia.
 Confronting the feared object or trigger gradually and in a controlled environment can significantly help in overcoming escalaphobia.

 Dealing with Escalaphobia